JWST Observing Program Modification Policy

 The execution of an approved observation may become infeasible or prove to be scientifically of limited value due to unanticipated circumstances.
 If such events occur, and if an observer can a priori demonstrate that the approved visit will yield minimally useful data, the Principal Investigator can submit a request to make major modifications to the program.
 The proposed modifications must be consistent with the original scientific intent of the approved observation and the observing time granted.
 In addition, the revised observation may not duplicate any other approved observation without an appropriate justification, and must be approved by the STScI Director.

 Proposers requesting target changes are generally limited to targets that were known at the time of the original proposal submission.
 Exceptions may be made for NIRSpec MSA observations based on JWST pre-imaging.
 Other mechanisms will be provided for observations of newly discovered targets.
-GTO proposers who eliminate observations of a target from their current cycle program may not add observations of that target to their list of protected observations for future cycles.
+GTO proposers who eliminate observations of a target from their current cycle program after the GO program for that cycle is selected may not add observations of that target to their list of protected observations for future cycles.

 Modifications to visits within an observation generally may not be requested once the observation has started to execute.
 Under exceptional circumstances, the Principal Investigator may request that unexecuted visits within a given observation are removed from the schedule.